dcaayushd/Password-Validator/README.md

 # Password Validation App

-This is a Flutter app that allows users to validate their passwords based on various criteria, such as minimum length, number of uppercase characters, numeric characters, special characters, and normal characters.
+This is a Flutter app that validates a user's password based on certain criteria, such as minimum length, required number of uppercase characters, digits, and special characters.
+The app also includes a feature to reveal/hide the password text by tapping an eye icon.

 ## Features